 Local Risk Level: Endangered (300-500 in UK, 2000 global).

 Listed by DAD-IS, RBST, GEH and Livestock Conservancy.

 The Exmoor Pony is one of the oldest Pony breeds in the world and unfortunately has been given the status “endangered” and “threatened” by different conservations.
 I was shocked to learn that only around 2000 Exmoor Ponies exist anymore and that most of the population live as semi wild herds to contribute pasture management, also in Germany.
 Those who own Exmoors in private say, that due their small size only few adults consider buying them and for children they are often too clever.
 But those however who own an Exmoor love them for their strong instincts, cleverness and sure-footedness.

 Status: Endangered (300-500 in UK, 2000 global)

-Here are some places where you can see Exmoor Ponies and where you can support the breed, and a thank you to everybody who works with me.
+Here are some places where you can see Exmoor Ponies roaming free or in action and where you can support the breed.
+A big thank you to everybody who works with me.